Invariants of Tutte Partitions and a $q$-Analogue: Tutte partitions

+\begin{example} In Figure~\ref{fig:q-mat_lattice} we have an instance of a $q$-matroid that is not prime-free, as the interval $[0,\langle e_2,e_3\rangle]$ (among others) is a prime diamond.
+An example of a Tutte partition of this $q$-matroid is The subspace $\langle e_2,e_3\rangle$ is the only coloop in this $q$-matroid.
+There are no loops in this $q$-matroid.
+A diagram of this partition is given in Figure~\ref{fig:q-mat_lattice_part}. \end{example}

-Central to our strategy to define the $q$-Tutte polynomial is the notion of a totally clopen element.
+Central to our strategy to define the Tutte polynomial of a $q$-matroid is the notion of a totally clopen element.
 Such an element only exists if $M$ is prime-free, in which case it determines the rank of every element of $M$.